Creative Soul Seasonal Women’s Circles

 To enrich the experience even more, each “season” we choose a different book to charge up our inner and outer explorations.
-This fall, we’ll be inspired by “Reclaiming the Wild Soul” by Mary Reynolds Thompson.
+This spring, we’ll be inspired by “Reclaiming the Wild Soul” by Mary Reynolds Thompson.

 As author Lorraine Anderson says “Let the ‘great rewilding of our world’ begin with you, with your pen and your journal and your willingness to slow down, step outside, and let yourself be ‘absorbed into something larger and less tame’ than your small and isolated self.”
 What better tonic for these times than to connect with the Earth and her generous wisdom.